 accelerating Endangered Species recovery

 The U.S. Endangered Species Act remains the organizing tool for conserving most of America's imperiled wildlife.
-The Act has ample flexibility to accomodate better outcomes for wildlife.
+The Act has ample flexibility to accommodate better outcomes for wildlife.
 But there are also ways that Congress could make it more effective.
 We engage on opportunities to keep the Act 95 percent effective at preventing extinctions, recover far more species faster and with less funding, and do both in ways that work better for our economy and the responsible stewards of our lands and waters.
 Below are some of our current initiatives.

 BETTER RULES AND POLICIES

 We are helping to shape the next generation of rules, policies, and practices under the Act.
 We strive for more transparency and predictability in how the Act is administered--making it easier for people to follow, and rewarding those who invest in conservation earlier.
 We also advocate for policies that use or promote technology, because it can increase the speed and effectiveness of conservation while reducing its cost.
 When we evaluate ideas for changes to rules and policies under the Act, we aim for accuracy, fairness, and pragmatism.
 See our analysis of the 2019 changes to the Act's regulations.

 INNOVATIVE CONSERVATION PROJECTS